Which IRS form to file?

 You claim certain tax credits

-You claim deductions for IRA contributions, student loan interest, educator expenses or higher education tuition and fees
+You claim deductions for IRA contributions, student loan interest, educator expenses or higher education tuition

 If you cannot use the 1040EZ or the 1040A, you’ll probably need to file using the 1040.